-Professional Development Guidelines for Instructional Professors, Lecturer 2s, and Writing Instructors
+Professional Development Guidelines for Instructional Professors, Lecturer 2s, and Writing Instructors (last updated February 2025)

 This document is being provided to guide the implementation of Article 22 of the Collective Bargaining Agreement (CBA) between the University and Service Employees International Union, Local No. 73.
 More specifically, these guidelines clarify criteria and procedures regarding eligible Lecturers' 1) access to professional development funds and 2) requests for professional development leave.